MicrosoftDocs/learn/learn-pr/aspnetcore/create-razor-pages-aspnet-core/includes/3-exercise-customize-project.md

 Your team has split up the work for the pizza inventory management app.
-Your teammates have created the ASP.NET Core web app for you, and they've already built a service to read and write pizzas to a database.
+Your teammates have created the ASP.NET Core web app for you, and they've already built a service to read and write pizza data to a database.
 You've been assigned to work on the Pizza List page, which will display a list of pizzas and allow you to add new pizzas to the database.
-You'll start by taking a tour of the project to understand how it's organized.
+We'll start by taking a tour of the project to understand how it's organized.

 ## Obtain the project files